lumicks/pylake/docs/theory/diffusion/intro.rst

 the diffusion coefficient is very small (when a method is biased, the diffusion coefficient obtained via that method deviates from the real diffusion constant).
 CVE on the other hand, is an unbiased method for determining the diffusion coefficient, but is only used for analysis of free (non-anomalous) diffusion.
-For a more detailed comparison between the performance of CVE and MSD analysis, see :doc:`here</theory/diffusion/comparing_estimators>`.
+For a more detailed comparison between the performance of CVE and MSD analysis, see :ref:`here<comparing diffusion estimators>`.

 Ensemble Based Estimate
 ^^^^^^^^^^^^^^^^^^^^^^^